tamer4osman/abroad/developmentRoadmap.md

 - User acceptance testing will begin mid-Phase 2
 - Integration with legacy systems may require additional adjustments to the timeline
 - Training materials development will start during Phase 3
+- All phases follow modular, feature-based architecture for both frontend and backend
+- CI/CD pipeline automates build, test, and deployment
+- All documentation and code are maintained in English and Arabic where appropriate

 ---